Rachel0619/VanTrails/README.md

   - Camping availability
   - Detailed descriptions with practical tips

+The code I used to scrape this dataset from the Internet can be found at [scraper.py](src/scrapers/scraper.py).

 ## Technologies

 - Qdrant for vector database and semantic search
-- GPT-4o-mini as an LLM
+- GPT-5-mini as an LLM
 - FLASK for REST API
 - Gradio for user interface
 - Docker for containerization